Birds of High Park

 High Park Christmas Bird Count

-See High Park Christmas Bird Count 2022 and previous years’ results (Excel, 50 Kb).
+See the full blog post and High Park Christmas Bird Count 2024 and previous years’ results (Excel file).

 The High Park count area includes High Park and vicinity.
 The boundaries are Parkside Drive-Keele St. on the east, Eglinton Ave. on the north, South Kingsway-Jane St. on the west, and Lake Ontario on the south.
 The count is coordinated through the Toronto Ornithological Club and Birds Canada.